alpertunga-bile/prompt-generator-comfyui/README.md

 ## Dataset

-- The dataset has 2.150.395 rows of unique prompts currently.
+- The dataset has 2.473.270 rows of unique prompts currently.
 - Process of data cleaning and gathering can be found [here](https://github.com/alpertunga-bile/prompt-markdown-parser/blob/master/sources/CLI/CLICivitai.py)

 ## Models

 - The model versions are used to differentiate models rather than showing which one is better.
-- The v2 version is the latest trained model and the v4 model is an experimental model.
+- The v2 version is the latest trained model and the v4 and v5 models are experimental models.

 - female_positive_generator_v2 | **(Training In Process)**
   - Base model